ffloras/1800_202510_BBY26/README.md

 ## Contributors
 - **Flora** - I'm excited to get started.
 Lets make something fun and interesting together.
 - **Joaquin Paredes** - BCIT CST Student aspiring to become a game developer in the future.
 My goal is to be part of something as good, if not better, than Red Dead Redemption 2 by Rockstar.
+- **Minh** - Nice to meet you guys.
 ---

 ## Acknowledgments